-The popular Environmental Lecture Series presented by the Tobacco Free Partnership of Martin County will be held on four Wednesday evenings in January and February at 7 pm.
-The first lecturer, wildlife videographer Tom Fitz, will present at the beautiful Lyric Theater in Downtown Stuart on January 17th.
-The following three lectures will take places at the Environmental Studies Center’s auditorium, 2900 NE Indian River Drive, in Jensen Beach.
-Seating is on a first-come first-served basis.
+The popular lecture series will be held on four Wednesday evenings in January and February at 7 pm.
+Each lecture will take place at the Environmental Studies Center’s auditorium at 2900 NE Indian River Drive in Jensen Beach.
+The Environmental Lecture Series is FREE and open to the public.
+Seating is on a first-come, first-served basis.
 Doors open at 6:30 pm.

 Wednesday, January 30, 2019